Workplace & Career

 Respect at work place is the quiet engine behind everything else.
 People who feel dismissed disengage no matter how good the pay is.
 Treating someone as a capable adult is itself a motivator, and a cheap one.

 Disrespect also travels sideways.
-Tension between colleagues, like the signs of jealous coworkers, erodes the mutual respect a team runs on.
+Tension between colleagues, like the signs of jealous coworkers, erodes the strong relationships a team runs on.
 Left unaddressed, it quietly drains motivation from people who aren't even involved.

 Equally, vague work expectations sabotage effort.
 If people can't tell what good looks like, they hedge.
 Clear expectations in the work place give them a target worth hitting, and a fair standard to be judged against.